ssgreg/bottleneck/README.md

             time.Sleep(time.Duration(rand.Int() % 1000 * 1000000))
             //

-            // Next time slice will be added to the bottleneck with index 0. d bc.TimeSlice(bottleneck.Index0)
+            // Next time slice will be added to the bottleneck with index 0. bc.TimeSlice(bottleneck.Index0)
         }
     }()